X-Sensing/python_dashboard_resources/README.md

 - Anaconda is an easyway to get everything working in one go

 - Anaconda can be installed for linux, mac and windows: https://www.anaconda.com/distribution/

-- If you need to install  Anaconda via the command-line installation I can give instructions
+- If you need to install  Anaconda via the command-line installation then see EC2 setup in  AWS deploy notes

 ## Get the project code